Lorti/manu.ninja/src/pages/2020-02-29-storyblok-graphql-vue-js-apollo/index.md

 ## How to add Storyblok’s Visual Editor

-Adding Storyblok’s visual editing capability just requires a few steps.
-Your content editors will thank you going for that little extra effort.
+Adding Storyblok’s visual editing capability just requires a few more steps.
+In the end, your content editors will thank you for going on that extra mile.

 First add the Javascript bridge to the file `public/index.html` and replace `YOUR_TOKEN` with your “preview” token.